 Q: Does the AFJ have an application deadline?

-Yes, the application deadline is February 1st of each year.
+Yes, the application deadline is the first Friday in February of each year.

 Q: What size grant should we request?